 Last week we reported that financial hardship was a huge factor in determining the affordability of electricity costs and despite our water bills taking a cut, new economic research shows that in the next five years the average Australian will be paying an extra $1,228 per year in tax.

-- Savings account and term deposit interest rate updates: May 2017
+- Savings accounts and term deposit interest rate updates: September 2017